 Plastic products are everywhere.
 We use them every day in our homes, schools, offices, and during our travels in between places.
 Our modern world has become so dependent on the convenience of mass-produced, readily available plastic products — like disposable bags, bottles, and cups — that it’s surprising to consider that the world was once plastic-free.

 In just a single generation (roughly from 1940 to the present), our overwhelming reliance on plastics has created environmental problems such as crowded landfills, groundwater contamination, and ocean debris that future generations will still be cleaning up.

-- Plastic bags don’t biodegrade, they photodegrade – breaking down into smaller and smaller toxic bits contaminating soil and waterways and entering the food web when animals accidentally ingest them.
+- Plastic bags don’t biodegrade, they photodegrade – breaking down into smaller and smaller toxic bits.

 - A plastic bag can take between 400 to 1,000 years to break down in the environment.

-- Plastic bags cause over 100,000 sea turtle and other marine animal deaths every year when animals mistake them for food.
+- Plastic bags cause over 100,000 sea turtle and other marine animal deaths every year.

 - Plastic bags are among the 12 items of debris most often found in coastal cleanups, according to the nonprofit Center for Marine Conservation.

-Sources: International Fund for Animal Welfare, the Environmental Protection Agency and other agencies or persons as cited.
+Sources: International Fund for Animal Welfare, the Environmental Protection Agency, NOAA National Ocean Service, and other agencies or persons as cited.

 Your simple actions can make a huge difference.

 Spread the word about our mission to educate children, families and individuals about the environmental and health costs we pay for the convenience of using plastic products. #BagsForEducation #OneBagOneChild